Library Fact Sheets

 52ND FIGHTER WING|

 Defending American and Allied Interests; Building Partner Capacity.

-The 52nd FW maintains, deploys and employs F-16 and A-10 aircraft and TPS-75 radar systems in support of NATO and the national defense directives.
+The 52nd FW maintains, deploys and employs F-16 and TPS-75 radar systems in support of NATO and the national defense directives.
 The wing supports the Supreme Allied Commander Europe with mission-ready personnel and systems providing expeditionary air power for suppression of enemy air defenses, close air support, air interdiction, counter air, air strike control, strategic attack, combat search and rescue, and theater airspace control.
 The wing also supports contingencies and operations other than war as required.

 Mission, Airmen and Community

 1. Provide Decisive Combat Power - Build Partnership Capacity

 2. Forge Leaders at Every Level - Honor Air Force Core Values

 3. Delivery World-Class Support to All Sabers - Strengthen Local Partnerships